sasqwatch/bounty/README.md

 Supported outputs:

- * `-` or not option results in output being written to standard output
+ * `-` or no arguments results in output being written to standard output
  * http://[url] or https://[url] will deliver results via webhook (slack, mattermost, etc)
  * anything else is treated as an output file name